-- Did students meet defined standards, criteria, and/or expectations? - If the majority of students met the target, what happened to the minority that fell below expectations? - Why did some students learn X but not Y? - Is the assessment tool (rubric, test) valid and reliable?
+- Did students meet defined standards, criteria, and/or expectations? - If the majority of students met the target, what happened to the minority that fell below expectations? - Why did some students learn X but not Y? - Does the data indicate unit performance is at expected levels?

+- Is the assessment tool (rubric, test) valid and reliable?
 In other words, did the methods used measure what you intended to measure (validity) and are the methods likely to yield the same findings each time they are employed (reliability)? - 8.
 Using assessment results for continuous improvement.
 Frequently called "closing the loop", this is the most important component of the assessment process and should strike the appropriate balance between being concise yet thorough.
-Programs or units should review data and clearly document the methods that will be implemented to seek continuous improvement.
+Programs or units should review data and clearly document the actions that will be implemented to seek continuous improvement.
 This should be a collaborative process where program faculty or unit staff discuss results and make programmatic decisions based on the findings.